How Macaulay Culkin's unforgettable 'Home Alone' scream face came to be

 Macaulay Culkin is officially a star today.
 At the age of 43, the actor who started entertaining us as an adorable pint-sized child actor, gets a spot on the Hollywood Walk of Fame.

 Culkin soared to fame playing Kevin McCallister in 1990's Home Alone (also the most-rewatched holiday classic, per our new Yahoo/YouGov poll).
-His movie mom, Catherine O'Hara, is slated to be at the ceremony in L.A., and hopefully she yells, "Kevin!" at least once.
+His movie mom, Catherine O'Hara, appeared at the ceremony in L.A., praising Culkin for bringing his "sense of sweet, yet twisted, yet totally relatable sense of humor to everything that you have chosen to do since Home Alone."

 The Home Alone face was improvised